dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/zeebe-command.md

 The data parameters are:

-- `workflowKey` - the unique key identifying the workflow definition to instantiate
+- `processDefinitionKey` - the unique key identifying the process definition to instantiate
-- `variables` - (optional) JSON document that will instantiate the variables for the root variable scope of the workflow instance; it must be a JSON object, as variables will be mapped in a key-value fashion. e.g. { "a": 1, "b": 2 } will create two variables, named "a" and "b" respectively, with their associated values. [{ "a": 1, "b": 2 }] would not be a valid argument, as the root of the JSON document is an array and not an object
+- `variables` - (optional) JSON document that will instantiate the variables for the root variable scope of the process instance; it must be a JSON object, as variables will be mapped in a key-value fashion. e.g. { "a": 1, "b": 2 } will create two variables, named "a" and "b" respectively, with their associated values. [{ "a": 1, "b": 2 }] would not be a valid argument, as the root of the JSON document is an array and not an object

 ##### Response